-My research interests are at the intersection of development economics and public finance.
-My primary research focuses on how to increase tax revenue in states with low capacity.
-A second area of research explores how efforts to build state capacity, such as tax collection and land titling, shape citizens’ engagement with the government.
-Finally, a last area of research explores the long-run determinants of in-group preferences such as family and ethnic bias.
-My current field work is based in the D.R.
-Congo.
+My primary research agenda focuses on increasing tax revenue in states with low capacity, and how such efforts to build fiscal capacity shape bureaucrats’ performance and citizens’ engagement with the government.
+A second agenda explores the long-run determinants of in-group preferences such as family and ethnic bias.
+My field work is based in the Democratic Republic of the Congo.